-PEASANTS come by train from the countryside for hundreds of miles distant cities, on some mission to the capital, never fail to visit Lenin and to store up their impressions for their at his funeral.
-For three days and thru a long life-time had believed in three nights there was an endless line of sobbing, awe-struck men and women passing before his bier.
+PEASANTS come by train from the countryside for hundreds of miles around to see Lenin.
+Workers from distant cities, on some mission to the clay.
+Some of them had tears in their capital, never fail to visit Lenin and to store up their impressions for their there were nearly two million people at his funeral.
+For three days and three nights there was an endless line of sobbing, awe-struck men and women passing before his bier.
 The whole city was there, but in every other city there were millions who wanted to be there, but who could not come.
 It is for them that Lenin's body is still on view, and for those of Moscow who find an inspiration in viewing it again.
 It will be years before this interest is exhausted.
 The Russian masses cannot forget Lenin; he was their dear father, they are the children of his loins.